tektoncd/pipeline/docs/workspaces.md

 When a `PersistentVolumeClaim` is used as volume source for a `Workspace` in a `PipelineRun`, an Affinity Assistant will be created.
 For more information, see the [`Affinity Assistants` documentation](affinityassistants.md).

+**Note**: It is not allowed to bind multiple [`PersistentVolumeClaim` based workspaces](#using-persistentvolumeclaims-as-volumesource) to a `PipelineTaskRun` in the `coschedule workspaces` or `disabled` coschedule modes due to potential Availability Zone conflict.
+See more details about Availability Zone in [using persistent volumes in a workspace](#using-persistent-volumes-in-a-workspace).

 #### Specifying `Workspaces` in `PipelineRuns`

 For a `PipelineRun` to execute a `Pipeline` that includes one or more `Workspaces`, it needs to